mjenior/promptpal/README.md

     return max(lst)
 ```

-It will then automatically save the generated code into find_max.[time_stamp].py in the current working directory.
-Set to [True] by default.
+It will then automatically save the generated code into find_max.timestamp.py in the current working directory.
+Set to **True** by default.

 ### Chain of Thought Enforcement

 This feature helps guide the model's response by breaking down the steps in complex reasoning tasks.
-The --chain_of_thought flag enables the tool to append "chain of thought" prompts to ensure more detailed responses.
-It is [False] by default but automatically added to the default assistant, analyst, and developer system role prompts.
+The **--chain_of_thought** flag enables the tool to append "chain of thought" prompts to ensure more detailed responses.
+It is **False** by default but automatically added to the default assistant, analyst, and developer system role prompts.
 The chain of thought flag will require the model to provide a step-by-step explanation or breakdown of reasoning, which can be especially useful in educational or technical explanations.
 It also helps mitigate the occurence of hallucinations.

 Example:
 ```python